bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Linear solvers

 We provide many different linear solvers to take advantage of the formulations.
 These solvers are available through the argument `jacobian` in the constructor of `PeriodicOrbitTrapProblem`.
-For example, you can pass `jacobian  = :FullLU`.
+For example, you can pass `jacobian  = FullLU()`.
 Note that all the internal solvers and Jacobians are set up automatically, you don't need to do anything.
 However, for the sake of explanation, we detail how this works.

 ### 1. FullLU

-When using `jacobianPO = :FullLU`, this triggers the computation of $\mathcal J$ as in (2) at each step of newton/continuation.
+When using `jacobianPO = FullLU()`, this triggers the computation of $\mathcal J$ as in (2) at each step of newton/continuation.
 The Jacobian matrix $\mathcal J$ is stored a SparseArray.
 This can be quite costly flow large $n$ (see (1)).
 This Jacobian is often used with the the linear solver `DefaultLS()`.

 ### 2. FullSparseInplace
-Same as `:FullLU` but the Jacobian is allocated only once and updated inplace.
-This is much faster than `:FullLU` but the sparsity pattern of `dF` must be constant.
+Same as `FullLU()` but the Jacobian is allocated only once and updated inplace.
+This is much faster than `FullLU()` but the sparsity pattern of `dF` must be constant.

 ### 3. Dense
-Same as `: FullSparseInplace` above but the matrix `dG` is dense.
+Same as `FullSparseInplace()` above but the matrix `dG` is dense.
 It is also updated inplace.
 This is useful to study ODE of small dimension.

-### 4. FullMatrixFree
+### 4. MatrixFree
 A matrix free linear solver is used for $\mathcal J$: note that a preconditioner is very likely required here because of the cyclic shape of $\mathcal J$ which affects negatively the convergence properties of iterative solvers.
 Note that $\mathcal J$ is never formed in this case.

 ### 5. BorderedLU
-For `:BorderedLU`, we take advantage of the bordered shape of the linear solver and use a LU decomposition to invert `dG` using a bordered linear solver.
+For `BorderedLU()`, we take advantage of the bordered shape of the linear solver and use a LU decomposition to invert `dG` using a bordered linear solver.
 More precisely, the bordered structure of $\mathcal J$ is stored using the internal structure `POTrapJacobianBordered`.
 Then, $\mathcal J$ is inverted using the custom bordered linear solver `PeriodicOrbitTrapBLS` which is based on the bordering strategy (see [Bordered linear solvers (BLS)](@ref)).
 This particular solver is based on an explicit formula which only requires to invert $A_\gamma$: this is done by the linear solver `AγLinearSolver`.
 In a nutshell, we have:

 ```
 PeriodicOrbitTrapBLS = BorderingBLS(solver = AγLinearSolver(), check_precision = false)
 ```

 ### 6. BorderedSparseInplace
-Same as `:BorderedLU ` but the Jacobian is allocated only once and updated inplace.
-This is much faster than `:BorderedLU ` but the sparsity pattern of `dF` must be constant.
+Same as `BorderedLU()` but the Jacobian is allocated only once and updated inplace.
+This is much faster than `BorderedLU()` but the sparsity pattern of `dF` must be constant.

 ### 7. BorderedMatrixFree
 A matrix free linear solver is used but for $\mathcal J_c$ only: it means that `options.linsolver` is used to invert $\mathcal J_c$.

 !!! info "Matrix-Free"
-    These two Matrix-Free options, `:FullMatrixFree ` and `:BorderedMatrixFree`, thus expose different part of the Jacobian $\mathcal J$ in order to use specific preconditioners.
+    These two Matrix-Free options, `MatrixFree()` and `BorderedMatrixFree()`, thus expose different part of the Jacobian $\mathcal J$ in order to use specific preconditioners.
 For example, an ILU preconditioner on $\mathcal J_c$ could remove the constraints in $\mathcal J$ and lead to poor convergence.
 Of course, for these last two methods, a preconditioner is likely be required.

 ## Floquet multipliers computation